alecglassford/commit-msg-must-use-emoji/README.md

 #### If you already have a `commitmsg` Node script

-You can add require this package and test a commit message string or a commit message filename (Husky stores it in `process.env.GIT_PARAMS` while a general Git hook node script will provide it as `process.argv[2]`):
+You can require this package and test a commit message string or a commit message filename (Husky stores it in `process.env.GIT_PARAMS` while a general Git hook node script will provide it as `process.argv[2]`):

 ```
 const startsWithEmoji = require('commit-msg-must-use-emoji');